Maximize your exercise performance without the caffeine crash or jittery brain-drain.

 Pro #2 – Thermogenic Fat Loss

-- Study: in one double-blind, placebo-controlled study, 100, 200, and 400 mg caffeine dosages were observed to determine the stimulant’s effects on thermogenic, metabolic, and cardio health measures.
+- Study: in one double-blind, placebo-controlled study, 100, 200, and 400 mg caffeine dosages were observed to determine what happened with thermogenic, metabolic, and cardio health measures.
 The results: caffeine dose-dependently increased thermogenic energy expenditure in association with increased plasma lactate and triglyceride levels.

 Con #2 – Poor Sleep Quality

-Nothing disrupts exercise performance and metabolic health quite like sleep deprivation.
-Contributing to a wide range of metabolic disorders and performance decrements, poor sleep quality is often associated with excess caffeine use.
+Nothing disrupts performance, endurance, and metabolic health quite like sleep deprivation.
+Contributing to a wide range of metabolic disorders and performance decrements, poor sleep quality is often associated with excess caffeine use and you won’t necessarily feel these effects with a caffeine free pre workout.
 And the relationship between the two is a downward spiral: caffeine promotes sleep deprivation, which encourages further caffeine use, etc. etc.

 Pro #3 – Vasoconstriction